stencillogic/Start-with-Rust-fast/README.md

 let x = 5;
 let y = x;

-// x stays in scope and accessible println!("{}", x);
+// x stays in scope and is accessible println!("{}", x);
 ```